BerkanMarasli/BM-Notes/SQLite.md

 - INDEXES
-- common table expressions WITH ...
+- AKA. temp views -> common table expressions WITH ...
 AS (...)